 There are three main types of smart pointers in C++:

-: This smart pointer represents exclusive ownership of a dynamically allocated object.
-It ensures that the object it points to is automatically deleted when theunique_ptr
+std::unique_ptr: This smart pointer represents exclusive ownership of a dynamically allocated object.
+It ensures that the object it points to is automatically deleted when theunique_ptrgoes out of scope or is explicitly reset.

 cpp